Last updated: 6/16/21

 Why is it so important to get a COVID-19 vaccine?

 According to the Pennsylvania Department of Health, stopping a pandemic requires using all the tools available including getting the COVID-19 Vaccine.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 Other steps, like wearing facial coverings and physical distancing, help reduce your chance of being exposed to the virus or spreading it to others.

 It's important to recognize that long-standing systemic health and social inequities have put many people from racial and ethnic minority groups at increased risk of getting sick and dying from COVID-19.
 The Pennsylvania Department of Health has worked throughout the COVID-19 pandemic to address these disparities within not only racial and ethnic minority groups, but other marginalized populations.
-Addressing COVID-19 through a health equity lens is just as critical for the next phase of the response: vaccine distribution.

 Visit the CMU Vaccine page to learn more.